gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 and
 $$ℙ(R0 \neq 12%)= 0. $$

-In decision programming we add the node $R0$ and its state probabilities as follows:
+Notice that node $R0$ is the root done in the influence diagram.
+Thus, the information set $I(R0)$ is empty.
+In decision programming we add node $R0$ and its state probabilities as follows:
 ```julia
 I_R0 = Vector{Node}()
 X_R0 = zeros(S[R0])